ioBroker/ioBroker.sql/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
-* (Apollon77) Add flag returnNewestEntries for GetHistory to determine which records to return when more entreis as "count" are existing for aggregate "none"
+* (Apollon77) Add flag returnNewestEntries for GetHistory to determine which records to return when more entries as "count" are existing for aggregate "none"
 * (Apollon77) Add support for addId getHistory flag
 * (winnyschuster) Fix Insert statement for MSSQL ts_counter